arthurfeeney/awesome-hpc/README.md

 # Awesome HPC

 A collection of interesting HPC Resources.
 Not really including papers--there's lots of good info in blog posts and inside documentation, but it's impossible to remember all of the different links.
 I think it's necessary to maintain a list like this.

+This is a mishmash of CPU / GPU / fun hardware / Distributed.

+## Aggregators

+- [GPUMode](https://github.com/gpu-mode), community of GPU people (mostly ML.)
+- [HGPU](https://hgpu.org), like arxiv for GPU-related papers.

 ## Conference Proceedings